chanzuckerberg/napari-hub-cli/README.md

 ### Citation references

-Below you can find some examples of how to use the CITATION.CFF.
+Below you can find some examples of how to use the `CITATION.CFF`.

 Referencing other work:
 ```